jan-casas/app-sd-facades/README.md

 - `Dockerfile`: Defines the environment in which the application runs in a Docker container.
 - `docs/`: Contains documentation files for the project.
     - `api-endpoints.md`: Documentation of the API endpoints provided by the application.
-    - `entity-relations.md`: Explanation of the relationships between different entities in the application.
+    - `entity-relations.md`: Explanation of the relationships between differpip install dash-deckent entities in the application.
     - `wiki-python.md`: A wiki for Python-related topics in the project.
     - `wiki-grasshopper.md`: A wiki for Grasshopper-related topics in the project.
 - `gis/`: Contains Geographic Information System (GIS) related scripts.